 In 2017, Jeni Gerber, a seasoned police officer, joined Standing Courageous as our president.
 Just 4 years previously, her 20-year-old daughter, Kaitlin, was murdered by her ex-boyfriend.
 A tragedy that could have been prevented if law enforcement and court personnel had received the kind of training that Standing Courageous offers.

-The training has since evolved to include a training, held at the University of Toledo that brings together a collaboration of experts from varying professions to teach a Multi-Disciplined approach to responding to violence, and includes topics such as domestic/interpersonal violence, child and elder abuse, sexual assault, human trafficking, understanding trauma, cultural considerations, immigration and crime, protection orders, and prosecution of a case.
+The training has since evolved to include training, held at the University of Toledo that brings together a collaboration of experts from varying professions to teach a Multi-Disciplined approach to respond to violence, and includes topics such as domestic/interpersonal violence, child and elder abuse, sexual assault, human trafficking, understanding trauma, cultural considerations, immigration and crime, protection orders, and prosecution of a case.
 These partnerships are invaluable.
 It is our recognition that by working together, our response to violence is much more effective and will have the most positive impact on our communities.

-Our mission is simple: to support victims and survivors of interpersonal violence, victim services, and promote safer communities through this educational outreach, because we believe that every person living in our communities deserve to live their lives free of violence.
+Our mission is simple: to support victims and survivors of interpersonal violence, victim services, and promote safer communities through this educational outreach, because we believe that every person living in our communities deserves to live their lives free of violence.

 Violence impacts all of us.
 Domestic violence and strangulation have been found to be precursors to murder.
 More than 50% of all mass killers have a history of domestic violence.
 Standing Courageous is committed to providing the education and training that will help make our communities a safer and healthier place to live.